hardnebula/fitbuddy/README.md

-# FitBuddy
+# Teo

+**Teo: Daily Accountability**

-A fitness accountability app built with React Native and Expo.
-Stay accountable with your group and build healthy habits together.
+An accountability app built with React Native and Expo.
+Stay consistent with your group and build habits together with Teo, your accountability buddy.

 ## Features

-- ✅ Group-based fitness accountability
+- ✅ Group-based accountability
 - ✅ Daily check-ins with photo support
 - ✅ Streak tracking with animated badges
 - ✅ Group feed with real-time updates